Ancient Indigenous traditions: a living cultural heritage

 - Tobacco as a spiritual offering

-Contrary to a view of excessive consumption, indigenous peoples practice responsible hunting and fishing, always thanking the spirits of the animals for their sacrifice.
+Contrary to a vision of excessive consumption, Indigenous peoples practice responsible hunting and fishing, always thanking the animal spirits for their sacrifice.

-Before the advent of writing, knowledge was transmitted orally by the Elders, guardians of traditions.
-They taught the values, survival techniques, and history of the people.
+Before the advent of writing, knowledge was transmitted orally by Elders, guardians of traditions.
+They taught values, survival techniques, and the history of the people.

 4.2 Rites of Passage